Thecubezarmy/Youtube-recycle-bot/README.md

 # youtube-recycle-bot

-A simple scraper program that takes a list of songs,gets the first results of a yoube query of those songs combines all the videos into a large mp4 and applies a .jpg on top
+A simple scraper program that takes a list of songs,gets the first results of a youtube query of those songs combines all the videos into a large mp4 and applies a .jpg on top

 To install, clone this repository and install the requirements